datacarpentry/stata-economics/_episodes/01-data-quality.md

 - "How does Stata deal with variable names doesn't like?"
 - "How does Stata handle missing values?"
 objectives:
+- "Determine and change your working directory in Stata."
 - "Read and write data using relative path."
 - "Import and export spreadsheet data."
 - "Explore your dataset using `browse`, `describe`, `summarize`, `tabulate` and `inspect`."